Like what you read?

 A season of laying low, recharging, and focusing upon caring for my kits, and for this I make no apology…I’ve come to realise I’ve really needed it, and that’s okay.

-After our wedding a year ago, I found I was quite run-down and by the end of last year I was really exhausted.
+After the wedding a year ago, I found I was quite run-down and by the end of last year I was really exhausted.
 You see, although I had been a single parent of three children for five years, technically I had really been single parenting for over a decade, as my ex-husband worked far away.

 Fifteen years of parenting, caring, cooking, cleaning, disciplining, teaching, along with obtaining a degree and working in ministry full-time for two years while single takes a lot from someone…